-- ⋈ No → If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+- \boxtimes No \rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
 Provide a map showing that the site is not within a Coastal Zone. - 2.
-Does this project include activities that are subject to state review? - \square No \Rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
+Does this project include activities that are subject to state review? - Continue to Question 3. \square No \rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
-Provide documentation used to make - your determination.3.
-Has this project been determined to be consistent with the State Coastal Management Program?
+Provide documentation used to make your determination. - 3.
+Has this project been determined to be consistent with the State Coastal Management Program? □Yes, with mitigation. → The RE/HUD must work with the State Coastal Management

-\Box Yes, with mitigation. \Rightarrow The RE/HUD must work with the State Coastal Management Program to develop mitigation measures to mitigate the impact or effect of the project.
+Program to develop mitigation measures to mitigate the impact or effect of the project.

 \square Yes, without mitigation. \rightarrow If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
-Provide documents atior used to make vour determination.
+Provide documentation used to make your determination.